Germoe Early Years and Foundation Stage Unit

 Germoe is a small rural primary school of approx 50 children.
 We have a warm, family focused ethos where our children are at the centre of everything we do.

-Our Early Years Unit provides nursery provision for children from two years of age through to the first year of schooling, the Reception year.
+Our Early Years Unit provides nursery provision for children from three years of age through to the first year of schooling, the Reception year.

 - Child centred play based learning in a bright and inspiring class